-We were fortunate that Tinker Bell kidded without having difficulties, and is a very good mother too.
-I’m amazed at the way she cares for her kids – as newborns, she’d wake them every few hours and get them to nurse – as they’ve grown older and the stronger kid wants to nurse all the time, she regulates how often he gets to nurse but still encourages the weaker one to nurse frequently.
-She also cleaned everything up after kidding – I suppose it’s to prevent predators from finding the young; but it’s still incredible that they can do it themselves.
+We’ve been very fortunate that our Nigerian Dwarf does have kidded with very few difficulties, and are very good mothers too.
+I’m always amazed at the way they care for their kids – as newborns, waking them every few hours and encouraging them to nurse – as they grow older and they want to nurse all the time, regulating how often the kids nurse but still encouraging the weaker ones to nurse frequently.

-Even if they do it themselves and kid without difficulties (and most goats do) there are things that we should be prepared to help with (and have our kidding supplies on hand):
+Even if they don’t need help and kid without difficulties (and most goats do) there are things that we should be prepared to help with (and have our kidding supplies on hand):

 - Breathing – make sure all the kids are out of their birthing sacks and are breathing.
 Because Nigerians have so many multiples, they sometimes get focused on getting a couple cleaned up and may miss one of the babies – it’s critically important to make sure no babies are being missed and that they’re all breathing.

 - Naval Dip – be prepared to tie off the umbilical cord an inch or two from the naval (this is what the dental floss if for) and then cut the umbilical cord (this is what the surgical scissors are for) on the doe side.
 Regardless of whether you or the doe cut the umbilical cord, make sure the leftover umbilical cord and naval get covered with 7% iodine (can use spray or dip the umbilical cord and naval).

 - Colostrum– kids need to get colostrum within about 6 hours (12 hours is getting late) and it’s best to make sure they get it within the first 2 hours.
 Colostrum is how the mother transfers the antibodies that will protect the kid until it can manufacture its own protection.
 There are four possible sources of colostrum: